theobald-software/theobald-software.github.io/content/_en/xtract-universal/automation/call-via-scheduler.md

 ### Call via SQL Server Agent

 {: .box-note }
-**Note:** You must have all necessary authorization for creating and executing jobs with the SAL Server Agent.
+**Note:** You must have all necessary authorization for creating and executing jobs with the SQL Server Agent.

 1. Open the SQL-Server-Management-Studio (SSMS) to connect to an SQL-Server.
 2. Create a new job via **SQL Server Agent > New > Job...**.